atenfyr/UAssetAPI/docs/src/guide/basic.md

 // We want the 2nd export, so we reference the export at index 1.
 // There are many types, but any export that has regular "tagged" data like you see as properties in UAssetGUI can be cast to a NormalExport, like this one.
 NormalExport myExport = (NormalExport)myAsset.Exports[1];
+// Alternatively, we can reference exports by ObjectName:
+// NormalExport myExport = (NormalExport)myAsset.Exports["Default__plwp_6aam_a0_C"];
+// we implement the general algorithm used by UAssetAPI here later in the guide

 // myExport.Data will give us a List<PropertyData> which you can enumerate if you like, but we can reference a property by name or index with the export directly.
 // We know this is a FloatPropertyData because it is serialized as a FloatProperty.
 BoolPropertyData is a BoolProperty, ObjectPropertyData is an ObjectProperty, etc.